-METHODS for estimating the artery-wall motion due to the pulsation of the heart have been developed to detect atherosclerotic changes of the artery-wall mechanical properties because they are well known to be altered by atherosclerosis [1], [2].
-In these methods, the radial motion of the arterial wall, such as changes in diameter [3]-[6] and radial strain [7]-[9], are measured because it is considered that the source of the artery-wall motion is the change in internal pressure (blood pressure) and that there is no longitudinal motion.
-However, Cinthio et al. showed that the artery also moves in the longitudinal direction [10].
+In the above-mentioned methods including our method, the radial motion of the arterial wall, such as changes in diameter [9-13] and radial strain [19-22], are measured because it is considered that the source of the artery-wall motion is the change in internal pressure (blood pressure) and that there is no longitudinal motion.
+However, Cinthio et al. showed that the artery also moves in the longitudinal direction [23].
 Therefore, a 2-D motion estimator is required to estimate both the axial (radial) and lateral (longitudinal) displacements, even when an artery is scanned in the longitudinal direction.

-de Korte et al. introduced a motion estimator based on the correlation between RF echoes to measure the 2-D displacement of the arterial wall in the cross-sectional scan [11].
-Such a motion estimator based on correlation between RF echoes had previously been developed and thoroughly investigated in the field of tissue elasticity imaging [12]-[15], results indicating that it accurately estimates the 2-D displacement.
+de Korte et al. introduced a motion estimator based on the correlation between RF echoes to measure the 2-D displacement of the arterial wall in the crosssectional scan [24].
+Such a motion estimator based on correlation between RF echoes had previously been developed and thoroughly investigated in the field of tissue elasticity imaging [25-28], results indicating that it accurately estimates the 2-D displacement.
 However, much interpolation is required to realize an accurate estimation.

-Jensen et al. introduced a method, namely, the lateral modulation method, in which the ultrasonic field is modulated in the lateral direction at a designed spatial frequency to realize a lateral displacement estimation using the lateral phase induced by the modulated field [16].
+Jensen et al. introduced a method, namely, the lateral modulation method, in which the ultrasonic field is modulated in the lateral direction at a designed spatial frequency to realize a lateral displacement estimation using the lateral phase induced by the modulated field [29].
 This method generates complex signals whose phases change depending on the lateral displacement and, therefore, the lateral displacement can be estimated with a good resolution because the phase change can be directly converted into the lateral displacement.
 However, this method requires special beamformers that are not available in conventional equipment.

-To overcome this problem, Chen et al. recently proposed a method to estimate lateral displacements using the lateral phases of ultrasonic echoes obtained by conventional beamformers [17].
+To overcome this problem, Chen et al. recently proposed a method to estimate lateral displacements using the lateral phases of ultrasonic echoes obtained by conventional beamformers [30].
 The accurate estimation of lateral displacements would be very useful, particularly when it could be done based on conventional beamformers.
-The present paper describes a method, which also uses the lateral phases of echoes obtained by conventional beamformers, for estimation of lateral displacements of arterial walls.
-In the proposed method, complex signals are generated by the Hilbert transform, and the phase shift due to the lateral motion is estimated by a correlation-based estimator.
+The present paper describes a method, which also uses the lateral phases of echoes obtained by conventional beamformers, for estimation of lateral displacements of arterial walls [31].
+In the proposed method, complex signals are generated by the Hilbert transform, and the phase shift due to the lateral motion is estimated by a correlationbased estimator.
 The proposed method was validated using a cylindrical phantom mimicking an artery and compared with the lateral modulation method.